Kenneth Carman Veitch

 A GOOD TOWN GREW HERE...................A GOOD TOWN CONTINUES

-Bracebridge had become the focus area for development in those early days because of the extremely important availability of the hydraulic power provided by the water falls to run the wheels of industry, further enhanced by the superb access to the great lakes of Muskoka provided by the Muskoka River.
+Bracebridge quickly became the focus area for development in those early days because of the extremely important availability of the hydraulic power provided by numerous water falls.
+The area was also attractive because of the superb access to the great lakes of Muskoka provided by the Muskoka River.

 It wasn’t long before things started happening.
-The Alexander Bailey sawmill, grist mill and Victoria Hotel, Harvie Line of Royal Mail Stages, The District Exchange Store of John Teviotdale, Hiram James McDonald’s store and Royal Hotel, James Cooper’s Hotel and Thomas McMurray’s newspaper The Northern Advocate were among the first business ventures; all supporting a thriving lumbering industry attracted by the huge pine, hemlock and hardwoods dominating the landscape and which were in such demand by shipbuilders, especially in Britian.
+The Alexander Bailey sawmill, grist mill, Victoria Hotel, Harvie Line of Royal Mail Stages, The District Exchange Store of John Teviotdale, Hiram James McDonald’s store and Royal Hotel, James Cooper’s Hotel and Thomas McMurray’s newspaper The Northern Advocate were among the first business ventures; all supporting a growing number of manufacturing enterprises and a thriving lumbering industry attracted by the huge pine, hemlock and hardwoods dominating the landscape and which were in such demand by shipbuilders, especially in Britain.

 The Bird Woollen Mill, Beardmore Tannery, Huntsville & Bracebridge Tanning Co., Muskoka Linen Mill, J.D.
 Shier Sawmill, Singleton Brown Shingle Mill, Marble Works, and many others all settled in Bracebridge within a short period of time and steered the community into the leadership of Muskoka commerce that it still enjoys to this day.